 Your money at N26

 From solo living to cohabiting, balancing your household budget is easier with N26.
-Open an N26 Smart account in 8 minutes and categorize your expenses automatically with Statistics.
+Open an N26 Smart account in 8 minutes and categorize your expenses automatically with Insights.
 This feature tracks your spending, including household expenses, so you always know what money is coming in and going out.

 For hassle-free saving, our premium accounts offer N26 Spaces sub-accounts.
 Get up to 10 spaces and easily separate your monthly budget and your other saving goals.
 Set targets for each space to stay focused, and organize automatic transfers with the rules feature from your main account.
 Need to split costs with housemates?
 Use Shared Spaces to manage money and set aside funds together with the rest of your household.